RobolinkInc/doc-v3/docs/CoDroneMini/Blockly/page1.md

 ---
-title: "What is Blockly?"
+title: "How to use Blockly"
-slug: What-is-Blockly
+slug: How-to-use-Blockly
 customHeadElements:
   - <link rel="manifest" href="manifest.json" />
 ---